Skip to content

 Some other Minnesota criminal statutes that relate to conspiracy crimes include:

-And conspiracy criminal statutes exist at the federal level as well, for example the Racketeer Influenced and Corrupt Organizations Act (RICO) of 1970.
+And conspiracy criminal statutes exist at the federal level as well, for example the Racketeer Influenced and Corrupt Organizations Act (RICO) of 1970, 18 USC §§ 1961-68.

 Defenses to a criminal conspiracy charge

-• Agreement to do a legal act is not a crime
+2. Agreement to do a legal act is not a crime.

-• An agreement to act with one person; is not agreement to act with other, unknown persons
+3. An agreement to act with one person is not agreement to a plan or to act with other unknown persons.

-• Defendant did not commit an overt act towards completion of a plan
+4. Defendant did not perform an overt act towards completion of a plan.

-• If defendant did, he later withdrew from the plan
+5. If defendant did, he later withdrew from the plan.

 Pre-crime: Defending Against Inchoate Crimes Claims